robook-org/ros2_documentation/source/How-To-Guides/Using-Python-Packages.rst

 Using Python Packages with ROS 2
 ================================

-**Goal:** Explain how to interoperate with other Python packages from the ROS 2 ecosystem.
+**目标:** Explain how to interoperate with other Python packages from the ROS 2 ecosystem.

 .. contents:: Contents
     :depth: 2